-Steve Ingall, Head of Business Service for iCore Ltd, produced Part 1 of this blog.
+Steve Ingall, former Head of Business Service for iCore Ltd, produced Part 1 of this blog.
 Part 2 looks into SIAM further.
 Steve, has been working with many organisations on their Service Integration and Management (SIAM) strategy; the approach to deliver this; and the implementation of the agreed model.
 Steve says “Recently I have seen a surge in an attempt to ‘professionalise SIAM’ through various means, including the establishment of practitioner qualifications, bodies of knowledge, and the usual publishing houses.
 All good textbook stuff from what I can see and I do commend people to read these.
 However, not a lot of depth and practical advice in what I have seen.”

 In the second part of this two part blog Steve covers the approach he thinks should be considered; the pitfalls; some critical success factors (CSFs) and concludes with asking ‘is SIAM what you should be striving for’.